LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Testnets.md

 ## Support
 * Join our [Discord server](https://discord.gg/AJ66pRz4) for the fastest assistance with your request.
 We are happy to support custom data requests as well!
-* Check out our [Chainlink User FAQ](/knowledgebase/Chainlink-Users-FAQ "FAQ - Chainlink Data Consumers") for common questions asked by our customers.
+* Check out our [User FAQ](/knowledgebase/Chainlink-Users-FAQ "FAQ - Chainlink Data Consumers") for common questions asked by our customers.